googlecartographer/rfcs/text/0000-struct-sensor-id.md

 ## Summary
 [summary]: #summary

-Replace the string sensor_id by a structure with an enum sensor type and a string.
+Replace the `string` sensor_id by a `struct` which allows us to include sensor metadata, such as an `enum SensorType`.

 ## Motivation
 [motivation]: #motivation